GArysTrousers/office-sign-electron/README.md

 ## Customising
 The business logic is located at /src/routes/index.svelte

-You'll find an array called 'messages' you can add to.
+You'll find an object called 'messages' you can add to.

 The message object looks like:
 ```
-{
+'keyEvent.key': {     <- key press to switch to message
   title: '',          <- BIG TEXT
   body: '',           <- small text
   bg: '',             <- Classes to add to the back panel